-Recorders: Ian Ashworth and Ian Cook Distance= 1100m Walk time= 30mins
+Recorders: Nick ballard & Sean Clough Distance= 1100m Walk time= 30mins

 Priory Fields meadows sit on the edge of the City of Hull.
 The proximity to the city has allowed it to escape conversion to arable.
-The fields support a range of flowering plants that are rare within the city of Hull and even the wider area of the East Riding of Yorkshire.
-Primary habitat is wet or Marshy Grasslands surrounded by Mature headgerows.
+The fields support a range of flowering plants that are rare within the city of Hull and even the wider area of the East Riding of Yorkshire including a good deal of Meadow Rue.
+Primary habitat is wet or marshy Grasslands surrounded by mature headgerows.
 It is maintained by an anuual hay cut.
 In a good year like 2013 butterflies can abound.

 The meadows are at their best in S4 and S5 and a lesser extent S1.
 S5 is a favourite for Common Blue, Brown Argus, Small Copper, Meadow Browns and Gatekepers.
 The Marbled White was seen in S4.
 Large Skipper favours S5